Kooven47/CollegeEventWebsite/README.md

 Install node.js if you don't have it already.

 For the DB, install XAMPP, then run MySQL and Apache
-- configure db as stated below
-- import eventDB.sql to phpMyAdmin in a db named mydb
+- Import eventDB.sql to phpMyAdmin as a db named mydb

 For the node web app, run the following commands
 - npm install